kaushikdas0/spotify-like-video-welcome-screen/README.md

 Should not be here but just for your reference.
 Trim using quicktime.
 To make it portrate version use iMovie.
 Make sure you use high quality export.

-Special thanks to Lauren Sieczkowski for theSOUNDS LIKE SUMMER with Erika Spring video which i used in the background.
+Special thanks to Lauren Sieczkowski for the SOUNDS LIKE SUMMER with Erika Spring video which i used in the background.
 ![Video](http://i.imgur.com/oCinvFO.png)
 [Video URL](https://vimeo.com/131502939)